tendstofortytwo/prose/posts/hello-world.md

 }
 ```

 That's it.
 No more routing code required.
 All I do is look at the path after the `/`.
 If it's empty, return the home page.
 If it matches a blog post slug, render that blog post.
-Otherwise, pass it to the static handler, which will serve a file if possible, or a 404 otherwise.
+If not, pass it to the static handler, which will serve a file if possible, or a 404 otherwise.
 I could probably clean this up a bit -- make the page handlers be standard-library-compatible, and improve the logging support (the current implementation won't be able to log the HTTP status code).
 These things are fixable, though, and when I fix them, they won't increase the size of the router itself.

 You may notice though, that I said something about a custom error page, and the only thing that seems to be able to handle it is that `&errorCatcher{...}` wrapper.
 About that...